percona/percona-xtradb-cluster/doc/source/release-notes/Percona-XtraDB-Cluster-5.7.18-29.20.rst

 * :jirabug:`PXC-820`: Enabled querying of :variable:`pxc_maint_mode`
   by another client during the transition period.

-* :jirabug:`PXC-823`: Fixed SST script to gracefully shut down JOINER node if SST fails because DONOR leaves the cluster due to network failure.
+* :jirabug:`PXC-823`: Fixed SST flow to gracefully shut down JOINER node if SST fails because DONOR leaves the cluster due to network failure.
   This ensures that the DONOR is then able to recover to synced state when network connectivity is restored